-Jindalee continues to hold a strong and diverse portfolio of projects with potential for gold, nickel, uranium, magnesite and iron ore, with several of these projects being explored by third parties at no cost to the Company.
+Jindalee holds a strong and diverse portfolio of projects with potential for gold, nickel, lithium, magnesite and iron ore, with several of these projects being explored by third parties at no cost to the Company.
 Jindalee also provides shareholders with indirect exposure to a range of commodities through our investee companies, including uranium (through Energy Metals), gold and copper (through Kin Mining NL and Alchemy Resources) and nickel and gold (through GME Resources).
 New opportunities are constantly being reviewed by Jindalee’s geologists with a preference for and track record in generating these projects internally rather than acquiring.